 Day 9: Bird-Lover’s Paradise

-The day’s activities start with a guided hike before breakfast, when you can be out with the myriad species of birds and other animals as the actively (and noisily!) start their day.
+The day’s activities start with a guided hike before breakfast when you can be out with the myriad species of birds and other animals as they actively (and noisily!) start their day.
 You will see why this region is considered one of the richest birding habitats in the world.

-Starting from May 2013 there will be a mile-long gondola ride that allows hikes deeper in the rainforest, far from any roads.
-On the outbound journey the 6-passenger gondolas ride high above the trees, allowing an overview of the vast forest canopy, and on the return journey the cables are much lower, so that visitors can get a more intimate view of the rich profusion of plants and animals that thrive below the tree canopy.
+On the outbound journey, there will be a mile-long gondola ride that allows hikes deeper in the rainforest, far from any roads.
+The 6-passenger gondolas ride high above the trees, allowing an overview of the vast forest canopy, and on the return journey, the cables are much lower so that visitors can get a more intimate view of the rich profusion of plants and animals that thrive below the tree canopy.

 When you return to the Lodge, you can relax on the terrace, or in your room, each of which features north-facing floor-to-ceiling windows.
 One window can be opened, so if you wish you can wake up to the profusion of birds calling to each other at dawn.

 Take one more nature hike this morning, then in the late morning, start your return drive to Quito.
 If you have a later flight; you can request lunch at the lodge and take a later transfer into Quito.
 (Subject to an additional charge)

 Our tour extension ends with a drop-off at Quito Airport in time for evening flights.
 An optional overnight stay near Quito Airport can be added if you are taking a flight the next day.

 OR Stay Longer and Visit Machu Picchu in Peru!